(Monarda citriodora ‘Lemon’)

 (Campanula medium ‘Blue’)

-Blue Canterbury Bells is a biennial flower that is native to Italy and France that is commonly found growing in shady areas of moist woods and meadows, and along streams and ditches in the northwestern and northeastern United States.
-At maturity, this plant reaches the height of 3' and features long, loose clusters of long lasting bell-shaped blue flowers.
-This plant is perfect for cut flowers, attracts bees, butterflies, and hummingbirds, is resistant to deer, makes dyes, and is also edible!
+Blue Canterbury Bells is a biennial flower native to Italy and France commonly found growing in shady areas of moist woods and meadows and along streams and ditches in the northwestern and northeastern United States.
+At maturity, this plant reaches a height of 3' and features long, loose clusters of long-lasting bell-shaped blue flowers.
+This plant is perfect for cut flowers, attracts bees, butterflies, and hummingbirds, is resistant to deer, makes dyes, and is edible!

 (Ipomea tricolor ‘Heavenly Blue’)